 While we endeavor to reduce mistakes in healthcare, the fact remains that each of us will make mistakes in the course of our practice.
 In this session, we are not focused on how we will avoid mistakes, but how we have reacted when we have made mistakes in the past and whether these reactions have impacted our actions in ways that compound or mitigate these mistakes.
 I want you to consider whether or not your experience making mistakes (of any sort) can help to prevent subsequent mistakes, or at least give you a framework for how to manage your feeling about mistakes.

 In the past, some students have expressed the belief that providers only have strong reactions to mistakes that result in a “bad outcome”.
-Experience demonstrates otherwise; our reactions to mistakes – or near mistakes – can be quite powerful, whether or not the mistake results in a “bad outcome”.
+Experience demonstrates otherwise; our reactions to mistakes – or near mistakes – can be quite powerful and long-lasting, whether or not the mistake results in a “bad outcome”.
 Feelings of guilt and shame often pervade the experience, influencing us in myriad ways that can impact the way we treat our patients.
 We also know that poorly resolved mistakes in healthcare contribute to decreased provider satisfaction with their chosen profession, an increased rate of attrition from the profession, and increased rates of suicide.